mmeidani/mmeidani.github.io/index.md

 ## Research Interests

 My primary research interests revolve around AI for Science.
-Most of my works fall into one these categories:
+Most of my works fall into one of the following categories:
 - **Deep Learning for Symbolic Mathematics:** Neural Symbolic Regression, ODE/PDE Discovery
 - **Deep Learning for Physics:** Deep Learning for solving PDEs, AI for Molecular Simulations